-Voluntary Rolling Events Flows
+Voluntary Ongoing Events Flows

-Examples of such events are conversion (CONV) events In this case, the instruction can come any time during life of the security.
+Examples of such events are conversion (CONV) events.
+In this case, the instruction can come any time during life of the security.

+Payment is usually also on an ongoing basis, hence instructions are executed continuously:

+It is also possible that though the event is ongoing, the issuer only executes payment at certain dates, e.g. once per month/quarter/year, and hence payment is rolling:

 Payment occurrence Type indicator

 The Payment Occurrence Type Indicator, DITY, specifies the conditions under which a payment will occur.
-It is recommended for events which may be paid in two or more stages (interim, INTE, and final, FINL) such as liquidations or for rolling events (ROLL).
-It is not recommended for events paid in one stage only, with a fixed pay date.
+It is recommended for events which may be paid in two or more stages (interim, INTE, and final, FINL) such as liquidations or for ongoing and rolling events (ONGO and ROLL).
+It is not recommended for events announced and paid in one stage only, with a fixed pay date.
 (Please note that DITY does not replace the DIVI and CONV indicators.)